Surface code compilation via edge-disjoint paths: EDPC surface code compilation algorithm

 \begin{definition}[Surface code compilation] Consider an input quantum circuit of operations $\mathcal C = g_1 g_2 \dots g_\ell$, which is a list of length $\ell$ of operations $g_i$ for $i \in [\ell]$, consisting of: state preparation in $X$ or $Z$ basis; the single-qubit operators $X$, $Y$, $Z$, $H$, $S$, $T$, $S_x = HSH$, $T_x = HTH$; \cnot{} operations; and $X,Z$-measurements.
 Then a surface code compilation produces an equivalent output circuit $\mathcal O$ in terms of surface code operations (\cref{fig:logical-layout}) on a grid of surface codes with $S$, $T$, $S_x$, and $T_x$ rotations applied only at the grid's boundary. \end{definition}

-We specify our surface code compilation algorithm EDPC in \cref{alg:edpce}, which attempts to minimize the space-time cost of a circuit expressed in surface code operations.
+The surface code compilation algorithm EDPC (\cref{alg:edpc}) combines combines the bounded $\mathcal T$-operator set algorithm for parallel \cnot{}s with the remote rotation subroutine.
 Note that the input circuit is considered to be a sequence of operations rather than a series of time steps that specify the operations in each time step, such that $l$ is the number of operations of the input circuit, not the depth.

-In what follows, we find upper bounds on both the classical runtime and on the depth of the output circuits of EDPC given an input circuit with depth $D$ acting on $n$ qubits.
-It is useful to note that each of the $D$ layers of the input circuit can be decomposed into a set of parallel \cnot{}s followed by a set of parallel rotations, each acting on at most $n$ qubits.
-First we address the set of parallel \cnot{}s.
+We bound the classical runtime of EDPC given an input circuit with depth $D$ acting on $n$ qubits.
+It is useful to note that each of the $D$ layers of the input circuit can be decomposed into a set of parallel rotations followed by a set of parallel \cnot{}s, each acting on at most $n$ qubits.
+Recall that the remote rotation subroutine has a runtime bounded by $\bigo{n^{2.5}}$, whereas compiling a set of parallel \cnot{}s has a runtime of at most $\bigo{n^3 \log n}$.
+Thus, EDPC has a runtime bounded by $\bigo{D n^3 \log n}$.

-To compile a set of parallel \cnot{}s, our implementation of EDPC uses a greedy $\bigo{\sqrt n}$-approximation algorithm for finding maximum operator EDP sets, and then applies the EDP subroutine.
-The greedy algorithm has a runtime bounded by $\bigo{n^2 \log n}$ (\cref{sec:edp-background}) and the EDP subroutine contributes a $\bigo{1}$-depth portion to the output circuit.
-The number of iterations the EDP subroutine is used is upper bounded by $\bigo{n}$ for any set of parallel \cnot{}s because at least one \cnot{} is compiled every time.
-Therefore, the \cnot{}s in all $D$ layers of the input circuit contribute at most $\bigo{D n^3 \log n}$ to the runtime and $\bigo{D n}$ to the depth of the output circuit.
-Note that this is a trivial upper bound on the depth of the output circuit that would be achieved by a compilation algorithm that simply sequentially implemented long-range \cnot{} gates.

-To compile a set of parallel rotations, EDPC finds the max-flow using the Ford-Fulkerson algorithm, which has a runtime bounded by $\bigo{n^2}$~\cite{Ford1956}, and contributes a $\bigo{1}$-depth portion to the output circuit.
-We show that at most $\bigo{\sqrt{n}}$ iterations of this max-flow algorithm are needed to compile any set of parallel rotations.

-\begin{lemma} Given a circuit of $k$ parallel rotations, EDPC outputs a circuit of depth at most $\bigo{\sqrt k}$. \end{lemma} \begin{proof} The remote rotation subroutine finds a maximum flow connecting the data qubits performing rotations to the boundary where every additional unit of flow is one more rotation executed.
-This maximum flow is equal to the minimum edge-cut separating the data qubits from the boundary~\cite{Ford1956}.
-The boundary of a rectangle containing $k$ vertices on the grid is of size at least $\bigomega{\sqrt k}$, giving a minimum cut size of $\bigomega{\sqrt k}$.
-Thus, at most $\bigo{\sqrt k}$ iterations are necessary to implement all remote rotations, as claimed. \end{proof}

-Using this Lemma, we see that the parallel rotations in all $D$ layers of the input circuit contribute at most $\bigo{D n^{5/2} \log n}$ to the runtime and $\bigo{D \sqrt{n}}$ to the depth of the output circuit.
-Overall, the \cnot{} compilation dominates both of these costs such that EDPC runs in time $\bigo{D n^3 \log n}$ and produces a depth $\bigo{D n}$ output circuit.